hollerknight/ProPlan/README.md

-//ProPlan is WebExtension Optimized for Firefox
+// ProPlan is WebExtension Optimized for Firefox
-//it includes everything except additional png artwork
+// it includes everything except additional png artwork